Lapping Gets Cleaner

 • Lapping tolerances are required, but higher throughput is necessary.

 • Working nonferrous or nonmagnetic materials.
-Flathoning is ideal because the workholding uses a simple webbed carrier, not a special magnetic device.
-With flathoning, the flatness and other tolerances are therefore not negatively affected by the magnetic field generated through conventional grinding.
+Flathoning is ideal because the work-holding uses a simple webbed carrier, not a special magnetic device.
+With flat honing, the flatness and other tolerances are not negatively affected by the magnetic field generated through conventional grinding.

-A user may invest $35,000 (on a medium sized machine) up front for a set of diamond or CBN fixed-abrasive wheels designed to last up to 18 months or longer that uses specified honing oils, process feeds, speeds, pressures, etc. But the long term operating costs are less than loose abrasive processes, and the productivity gained through flathoning makes its ROI very attractive.
-Probably more than 50 percent of the investments currently being made in flathoning are for productivity improvement.
+A user may invest $35,000 (on a medium-sized machine) upfront; for a set of diamond or CBN fixed-abrasive wheels designed to last up to 18 months or longer.
+In addition to using specified honing oils, the process feeds, speeds, pressures, etc. Although, the long term operating costs are less than loose abrasive processes.
+The productivity gained through flat honing makes its ROI very attractive.
+Probably more than 50 percent of the investments currently that’s in flathoning are for productivity improvements.
 Net component cost is the key consideration.

-Cleaner quality.
-Cleaner speed.
-Cleaner returns.
-These are the reasons why flathoning is taking center stage as the most effective way to perform high-precision flat work.
+Achieve cleaner quality.
+Meet cleaner speed.
+Complete cleaner returns.
+These are the reasons why flat honing is taking center stage as the most effective way to perform high-precision flatwork.
 Does it make sense for your operation?